-Christians are at risk all over the country but are especially vulnerable in areas where radical Islamist groups are active, such as the Sirte region.
-Other radical Islamist groups are in control of areas in and around Tripoli, with most Christians preferring to stay in the less extreme parts of the capital.
+Christians are at risk all over the country, but are especially vulnerable in areas where radical Islamic groups are active.
+This is particularly the case in the region around Sirte which is notorious for the presence of radical Islamic groups (including elements of IS).
 To the east, radical Islamist groups are present in both rural and urban areas such as Benghazi.